 - If an egg looks old and runny with no embryo inside, it was most likely infertile, kept too long, or stored at temps that were too warm or cold before incubation, or in the very early stage of incubation.

 - If you find embryos that stopped developing at different stages, it’s likely that the temperature in the incubator experienced too many ups and downs, or the humidity trays dried out several times.

-- If the chick was fully formed, but never broke through the shell, the humidity or temperature may have dropped too low and the chick died.
-If the humidity was too high from day 1 – 18, the chick may have drowned during hatch.
-The albumen (egg white) needs to dry out a certain rate so the air space is large enough for the chick to breathe as it prepares to pip through the shell.
+- If the chick was fully formed but never broke through the shell, the humidity or temperature may have dropped too low and the chick died.
+If the humidity was too high from days 1 through 18, the chick may have drowned during the hatch.
+The albumen (egg white) needs to dry out at a certain rate so the air space is large enough for the chick to breathe as it prepares to pip through the shell.